queueit/KnownUser.V3.PHP/README.md

         if(!$result->isAjaxResult)
         {
-            //Send the user to the queue - either because hash was missing or because is was invalid header('Location: ' . $result->redirectUrl);
+            //Send the user to the queue - either because the hash was missing or because it was invalid header('Location: ' . $result->redirectUrl);
         }
         else